 Where?
 63 R. de Cantão, Macau 6 FL, Macao

-If you’re vegetarian, there are plenty of choices for you too.
+If you’re a vegetarian, there are plenty of choices for you too.
 Here are some neat vegetarian restaurants in Macao.
-A good way to taste Macao food, especially if you’re travelling in a group, is to book into a cooking class.

-Read our post about where to find the best Macanese chow in Macao.
+Read our post about where to find the best Macanese in Macao.